-The Department of Business and the Department of Education and Human Performance have established specific curricula for their Regents Areas of Emphasis.
-Business students may receive a Regents Area of Emphasis in General Business; Education students may pursue a Regents Area of Emphasis in Early Childhood Development.
-The Early Childhood Regents Bachelors of Arts program is designed specifically for West Virginia child care professionals to fulfill the requirement for permanent community authorization.
+The Department of Business and the Department of Education have established specific curricula for their Regents Areas of Emphasis.
+Business students may have an Area of Emphasis in General Business.
+Education students may pursue an Area of Emphasis in Early Childhood Development.
+The Early Childhood Regents Bachelors of Arts (ECRB) program is designed specifically for child care professionals to fulfill the requirement for permanent community authorization.

 Area's of Emphasis Course Requirements:

 |Upper department credit hours (in courses numbered 300 or above)

 |General education credit hours*